To invoke Dired, type C-x d (dired). This reads a

 Dired displays in the mode line an indication of what were the

-.
+switches used to invoke ls.
 By default, Dired will try to

 determine whether the switches indicate sorting by name or date, and